vsmurra/plant-quiz-game/PROPOSAL.md

 ## Project Description

 The Plant Trivia Quiz Game is a game that challenges players with questions about plants.
-The game will different multiple categories, a scoring system, and a sound for correct and incorrect answers.
+The game will have multiple categories, a scoring system, and a sound for correct and incorrect answers.
 The goal is to educate players with engaging questions while keeping track of their progress. (this plant helps with … xx, xx, xx, xx)

 ## Wire Frames: